You can suppress emails addresses, as well as entire domains, so they don't receive anything that you send.

 You have the ability to upload or manually add any email addresses for suppression in a specific address book only.
 This has the advantage of not suppressing a contact or contacts across all of your account's address books, meaning they'll only be excluded from sends to that specific address book but will still able to receive campaigns sent to your other address books.

-To do this, select Contacts > My contacts and then click on the Properties icon next to the desired address book.
+To do this, select Contacts > My contacts and then select the Properties icon next to the desired address book.
 This will open the address book for editing and changing its settings.

-To remove a suppressed contact or contacts from the address book and reinstate them, tick the contacts you wish to remove, click on More actions and then select Remove suppressions.
+To remove a suppressed contact or contacts from the address book and reinstate them, tick the contacts you wish to remove, select More actions and then select Remove suppressions.

 You'll then need to add the contact back to the address book if you want them to receive sends to this specific address book again.